trustbloc/fabric-mod/docs/source/peers/peers.md

 The second phase of the transaction workflow is the packaging phase.
-The orderer is pivotal to this process --- it receives transactions containing endorsed transaction proposal responses from many applications, and orderes the transactions into blocks.
+The orderer is pivotal to this process --- it receives transactions containing endorsed transaction proposal responses from many applications, and orders the transactions into blocks.
 For more details about the ordering and packaging phase, check out our [conceptual information about the ordering phase](../orderer/ordering_service.html#phase-two-ordering-and-packaging-transactions-into-blocks).